rajeevnaikte/language-performance/README.md

 - more to come...

 ## Load test inputs
-- Two API calls run in sequence - first doing simple data save and read, second performing calculations.
-Ref: [Tasks performed](#tasks-performed)
+- Two API calls run in sequence - first doing simple data [Save and Read](#save--read-api-post-request), second performing [Monthly Interests Calculations](#calculate-monthly-interests-api-get-request).
 - 5000 virtual users at a time, and repeated for 120 seconds.

 ## Test Environments